-I then turned off the heat and left the fibres to saok overnight.
+I then turned off the heat and left the fibres to soak overnight.

 The next day I rinsed the fibres very carefully in tepid water until the water ran clear and left them to dry outside in the shade.

-When dry I divided the fibres into six groups of 100g each as I want to demonstrate the effect that diferent modifiers has on the colour of the fibre.
+When dry I divided the fibres into six groups of 100g each as I want to demonstrate the effect that different modifiers have on the colour of the fibre.